-Oliver is going to do a workshop at the Robophilosophy conference again.
+Happy to announce that we are going to offer a workshop at the Robophilosophy conference again!

 “Who is mirroring whom?
 Who is controlling whom?

 What are we capable of?
 What do we want to become?”

 International Research Conference Robophilosophy 2020: